-- First, we are an organization that strengthens the Armenian identity.
-Our goal is to give our members a cultural socialization, a Homenetmen experience that enriches the members' Faith of the Armenian Church, knowledge about their heritage and pride in their identity.
-We also empower them to become actively engaged with Armenian national interests (HAYAGERDOUM). - Second, we are good citizens.
-It is the purpose Homenetmen to provide children and young adults with an effective program designed to instill desirable qualities to build character, to develop in them personal fitness, to train the youth in the responsibilities of participating citizenship, and thus, prepare productive members of our society, successful citizens with a set of values and principles (MARDAGERDOUM).
+- First, we are an Armenian organization.

+Our goal is to give our members a

+Homenetmen experience that enriches the members' knowledge about their heritage and makes them proud of their identity.

+We also empower them to become actively engaged with Armenian national interests (HAYAGERDOUM).

+- Second, we are good citizens.
+It is the purpose Homenetmen to provide boys and young adults with an effective program designed to instill desirable qualities to build character, to develop in them personal fitness, to train the youth in the responsibilities of participating citizenship, and, thus prepare productive members of our society, successful citizens with a set of values and principles (MARDAGERDOUM).

 - Third, Homenetmen is a school outside of regular schools and provides extracurricular education.
-Scouting and sports are the means to achieve better Armenian values, spirit and knowledge.
-This is essential for our identity preservation (HAYABAHBANOUM). - Fourth, we are an open organization.
+Scouting and sports are the means to achieve better Armenian values, spirit and new knowledge.
+This is essential for our perseverance- HAYABAHBANOUM.

+- Fourth, we are an open organization.
 Any person of Armenian descent can become a member, as long as there is evidence of Armenian ancestry.
-They can have a name ending with "-ian", "-yan" or not.
-Also, this is an organization for young boys and girls, women and men, without any discrimination. - Fifth, Peer interaction: Through Homenetmen Chapters and facilities, we are provided a healthy and safe environment, away from societal vices, where each member has the opportunity to achieve his or her highest goal in athletic, scouting and cultural arenas.
+They can have a name ending with IAN, YAN or not.
+Also, this is an organization for young boys and girls, women and men, without any discrimination.

+- Fifth, through its Chapters and facilities,

+Homenetmen provides a healthy and safe

+environment, away from society vices,

+where each member has the opportunity

+to achieve his or her highest goal in

+athletic, scouting and cultural arenas.